errnair/ezdns-toolkit/CONTRIBUTING.md

 ## Pull Requests

-1. Fork and create a branch from `master`
+1. Fork and create a branch from `main`
 2. Make your changes
 3. Add tests
 4. Run `make check` to verify everything passes